Motivating Math Games

 Whether your school is still in session or you are already on summer break, this is a great time to build up your collection of math games.
 You can make your own, of course, but they are quite time-consuming to create.
 If that’s not how you want to spend YOUR time, check out my Math Games Mega Bundle because it might be just what you need.
 This bundle includes 16 math games that are perfect for upper elementary students.

 Each game is unique, which means you need to preview them individually.
 If you’d like to take a closer look at them, click the cover images at the end of this post to find them in my TpT store.
-If you like all of them, you’ll save more than $30 by purchasing the Math Games Mega Bundle below.
+If you like all of them, you’ll save over $25 by purchasing the Math Games Mega Bundle below.

 Tips for Teaching with Math Games